ssenmosip/mosip-temp-documentation/FRS-Admin-Services.md

 #### A. Create a mapping record of Center, User and Machine in Center-User-Machine Mapping Masterdata Database

-On receiving a request to add a mapping of Center, User and Machine with the input parameters (regcntr_id, usr_id, machine_id and is_active), the system Store the Mapping of Center, User and Machine in the Database
+On receiving a request to add a mapping of Center, User and Machine with the input parameters (regcntr_id, usr_id, machine_id and is_active), the system Stores the Mapping of Center, User and Machine in the Database

 Refer below for the process: